 - Understand the lingo that encompasses much of these composites worlds

 - Additive Manufacturing – covered so you will understand benefits and challenges in the composites world

-- Discover where Automotive Lightweighting with Composites and other materials has been – and where it is heading from IACMI-The Composites Institute in the opening Day 2 Keynote Address
+- Discover where Carbon Fiber Recycling and Applications are moving forward – and where it is heading from a leader in the field (Carbon Conversions, Inc.) in the opening Day 2 Keynote Address

 - Hear more about what “automotive market resin systems” is and how “automotive parts are fabricated" using high volume production processes” – e.g. cure cycles in minutes vs. hours

 - Learn where thermosets and thermoplastics are being used and where they are going

 - Prepreg systems and why “out-of-autoclave” (OOA) is of high interest and not just industry hype

 - Learn about numerous manufacturing processes and acquire new ideas for your projects

 - Understand the role that “recycling” plays and hear what is going on in the industry